Sorlock - Sorcerer Warlock Multiclass Build - Baldur's Gate 3 (BG3)

 Level 12 - Sorcerer Lv 10

 We are at the last level of the build, and get some cool picks from level 10 Sorcerer.
-Moreover, we unlock an additional level 5 spell slot.
+Moreover, you unlock an additional level 5 spell slot.

 Cantrips